DerekYang2/Diep.Java/README.md

 ## About

-Grade 12 Computer Science final project.
-Clone of Diep.io in Java.
+Remake of Diep.io in Java.
 All tanks and stats are balanced from the original game thanks to reverse-engineering and research from https://github.com/ABCxFF/diepindepth.
+A few tank definitions have been tweaked and the newest tank Glider has been added (too new to be found in `diepindepth` definitions).
 JSON file with all tank stats and geometry (barrel size, angle, etc) are parsed with the library https://github.com/stleary/JSON-java and drawn at runtime.
 As a result, there is no need to hardcode the art of tanks and their stats.
 Additionally, it is very easy to add new custom tank definitions or tweak existing ones.

 ## Features